degraafm76/mdg-ledclock/README.md

 There are 2 options to update the clock.

 1. Install Visual Studio code with platform.io and compile/upload the software to the clock
-2. Download the bin file from the latest release and flash the file to the clock with
+2. Download the bin file from the latest release and flash the file to the clock with ESP home flasher https://github.com/esphome/esphome-flasher/releases